Sudingphaa: Third Burmese invasion

 In the meantime, King Bodawpaya died and he was succeeded by his grandson Bagyidaw.
 Chandrakanta's efforts to rehabilitate himself and to free himself from Burmese influence reached the ears of Bagyidaw.
 A fresh army was dispatched under Mingimaha Tilowa Baju on the pretext of handling over some presents to Chandrakanta Singha.
 The Burmese force approached the borders of Assam in March 1821, and witnessed the fortifications made in Jaypur.
 Patalang Borbarua was killed without any provocation and his wife Majiu Aideo was subjected to very severe assault at the hands of Burmese.
 The Assamese soldiers stationed at Jaypur deserted the garrison and all hope of thwarting the march of the Burmese into Assam came to an end.
 The Burmese tried to suppress the true facts regarding the death of Patalang Borbarua and invited Chandrakanta to receive the presents send by the Burmese monarch for him but Chandrakanta became suspicious by Burmese behavior.
 Meanwhile, Majiu Aideo escaped from her Burmese captors and fled to Jorhat, where she related to her younger brother Chandrakanta Singha all that happened at Jaypur.
 She pointed out the secret motive lying behind the invitation to receive the presents which the Burmese brought for him from Burma.
 Chandrakanta dispatched a force under Kalibar Burhagohain against the Burmese forces marching towards the capital Jorhat and he fled down to Guwahati.
 Kalibar Burhagohain was defeated and was taken prisoner by the Burmese.
 The Assamese soldiers tried to defend the Capital from the Burmese invaders, but they were overwhelmed and the Burmese occupied the city in April, 1821.
-The Burmese commander Mingimaha Tilowa Baju invited Chandrakanta to return to the Capital, but Chandrakanta refused to believe the Burmese and declined their invitation.
-Mingimaha Tilowa Baju, after obtaining consent from Bagyidaw, raised Jogeswar Singha, the brother of Ahom princess Hemo Aideo, who was married to Burmese King Bodawpaya, as the king of the Ahom kingdom in Assam in November 1821.
-The decision was aimed to placate the Assamese subjects who would naturally appreciate a native ruler being set up in their country but in reality, Jogeswar Singha had no vestige of any sovereign power and it was the Burmese general who held the real authority.